top of page

 What is an ENS?

-An Entry Summary Declaration ( ENS ) is a type of Safety and Security Declaration ( SSD ) used by border authorities to assess the potential risks of goods crossing the border.
+An Entry Summary Declaration (ENS) is a type of Safety and Security Declaration (SSD) used by border authorities to assess the potential risks of goods crossing the border.
 In a way, the ENS is like a simplified version of an import declaration, as all the information included in an ENS can also be found in import declarations.
 So, you might wonder, what’s the point of duplicating data and creating additional work?
-The government's response is that while the main purpose
+The government's response is that while the main purpose of i

 ENS Adviser